 1. and 2. are to be signed off by the parent/guardian.
 The parent/guardian will then be aware that Cub Scouts need to be prepared for overnight camps and especially Cuborees.
 The badge may be worn on the uniform with other specialist badges that are worn on the right sleeve.
 Cub Scout Leaders will approve the badge.
-The badge is available from the Victorian Scout Centre and there is no charge for Camp Out Badges.
-The badge for Camp Out Badges.
-The Scout Commissioner - Region or the State Commissioner Cub Scouts and there is no charge for Camp Out Badges.
+The badge is available from the either your Cub Scout Commissioner - Region or the State Commissioner Cub Scouts and there is no charge for Camp Out Badges.